Research Degrees: Economics

 • The Department’s own MSc programme is offered as a foundation for undertaking a research degree, together with the MSc in International Development.
 The core courses in economic theory, the political economy of development and econometrics are wide-ranging in scope and oriented towards theoretical, empirical and policy issues, especially where concerning the developing economies.
 Its special subject options are varied and provide the highest level of expertise on a large number of more specialised topics.
 Even those who have already completed an MSc in Economics at other institutions have found it worthwhile to follow courses on the MSc at SOAS.

-• In addition to the Department’s own MSc courses and research student seminar, students in the Department also benefit from a programme of research student training in political economy, Faculty-wide research training, and training in International Development offered by the LIDC as part of the associated Phd pathway all of which have been designed with participation by the Department to offer inter-disciplinary and inter-disciplinary skills and knowledge.
+• In addition to access to the Department's own MSc courses and the weekly dedicated research student seminar for all research students, first year students in the Department also benefit from a programme of research student training in political economy, method and methodologies, and different schools of thought.

 • The training needs of each research student are individually assessed and provided for through a combination of generally available courses and individual tuition.